rickchung1082/easierocd/README.md

 Goal: make using popular hardware debuggers easy and support ARM Cortex-M microcontrollers well.

-= Why OpenOCD is so Hard to Use

-Initial hardware setup only works when you specify every choice correctly in an unfamiliar programming language that matches the OpenOCD version.
-For software development, the smart way to use OpenOCD, to have one daemon per adapter running in the background as needed, is not the obvious way to use it.
-When looking for new chip support, config files found on the Internet often only work with a specific OpenOCD version.
-It's hard to tell the required software version to get a specific hardware to work.

 == Initial Hardware Setup

 * No hardware adapter detection even though most are USB